 Wildgrain delivers to the Continental United States.

-Shipping is free for all Wildgrain boxes.
+Shipping is FREE for all Wildgrain boxes.

+Wildgrain offers a Vegan Bread & Rolls box.
 Most Wildgrain bread, pasta, and pastries are not vegan, but all are vegetarian.

 Everything Wildgrain makes is made in small batches with natural, slow fermentation and never-processed clean ingredients.

-The Wildgrain subscription box allows me to feel like I am baking fresh bread, pasta, and pastries at home but takes all of the guesswork and time out of the process.
+The Wildgrain bread subscription box allows me to feel like I am baking fresh bread, pasta, and pastries at home but takes all of the guesswork and time out of the process.

 Best of all, I am guaranteed a delicious product that is better for my family than most things I can buy in a store.
 Win-Win!